-Project construction would require approximately the same level of manpower and time regardless of whether 82 units of large size turbines (lower end scenario) or 150 units of small wind turbines (upper end scenario) are used.
-The larger turbines require a higher level of manpower and time for construction and erection since the foundations and roads are larger and preparation work for assembly requires more manpower on a per unit basis compared to the smaller turbines, however there are fewer units to build.
+Project construction would require approximately the same level of manpower and time regardless of whether the 330 or 410-foot turbine scenario is constructed.
+The larger turbines require a higher level of manpower and time for construction and erection since the foundations and roads are larger and preparation work for assembly requires more manpower.
 Regardless of the project configuration, it would require a total of approximately 253 staff to construct the project (Sagebrush Power Partners LLC 2003f).
 Some of the labor trades anticipated to be required during project construction include electricians, riggers, crane operators, blasting specialists, and heavy equipment operators (Taylor, pers. comm., 2003).